 Besides general cyber breach issues, general and in-house counsel should also be prepared for cyberattacks aimed directly at them.
 For instance, some newer security attacks involve scammers posing as officials from the U.S. Securities and Exchange Commission in order to obtain privileged information from companies.

-Lastly, digital disruption is becoming a main concern for nearly all companies, and general counsels also need to be at the heart of company policies regarding digital technology.
+Lastly, digital disruption is becoming a main concern for nearly all companies, and general counsel also need to be at the heart of company policies regarding digital technology.